Last updated on August 19th, 2020 at 04:39 pm

 The shine is absolutely gorgeous and the stain is pretty good.
 I used my iPhone to take the photo above with the flash on so you can see it in High Def.
 I have to take an outdoor pic to get the color to show more.

 Of the various brands of henna I’ve used (I’ll share more in a future post), this one did something different to my hair.
+This review of Yemeni Henna actually took me by surprise.

 After rinsing, my hair felt noticeably stronger and about 15% thicker to the touch.
 My curl pattern did not loosen one bit and the depth and thickness of my hair was amazing.
 After detangling and twisting, I noticed I had the most luscious twists achieved to date.